 Money worriers are people who stress out about money.
 They worry about having enough money to pay their bills, to save for retirement, and to live the life they want.
 They worry about being able to afford unexpected expenses, like a car repair or a medical bill.
 And they worry about what would happen if they lost their job or had to take a pay cut.

-So, which money personality are you?
+Which money personality are you?